khalid-alomari/Pixel-Art/README.md

-# Pixel Art Maker Project
+# Google Pixel Art Maker Project
+The entire project is done using JavaScrip with HTML/CSS

 ## Table of Contents